OpenResearchInstitute/documents/Remote_Labs/Test_Equipment/EK-U1-ZCU106-G/Zynq-Ultrascale-MPSoC.md

 We might want to package this up with IP Integrator?

 Next, there's an example design (above constraints are correct for this example) at: https://www.xilinx.com/support/documentation/ip_documentation/v_hdmi_tx_ss/v3_1/pg235-v-hdmi-tx-ss.pdf#page=67

+For installing Petalinux on the Chococat VM on CHONC, the following was referenced: https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1144-petalinux-tools-reference-guide.pdf